Instagram/MonkeyType/doc/generation.rst

 Generating type annotations
 ---------------------------

-MonkeyType comes with a ``monkeytype`` command-line script for generating and applying stub files based on recorded call traces.
+Use the ``monkeytype`` command-line script to generate and apply stub files based on recorded call traces.

 The script must be able to import your code.
 It automatically adds the current working directory to the Python path, so ensuring that you run ``monkeytype`` from the root of your code is usually sufficient.
 Alternatively, you can set the ``PYTHONPATH`` environment variable.

+.. _monkeytype-stub:

 monkeytype stub
 ~~~~~~~~~~~~~~~